Epilepsy Overview

 Advanced diagnostic tests include:

-• Neuropsychological evaluations
+• Neuropsychological evaluations.

-• Positron emission tomography (PET)
+• Positron emission tomography scan, also called PET scan.

 Treatments include:

-• Deep brain stimulation
+• Deep brain stimulation.

-• Hormone therapy
+• Hormone therapy.

-• Ketogenic diet
+• Ketogenic diet.

-• Research trials with medications and devices
+• Research trials with medicines and devices.

-• Responsive neurostimulation
+• Responsive neurostimulation.

-• Surgery (including awake brain surgery)
+• Surgery, including awake brain surgery.

-• Vagus nerve stimulation
+• Vagus nerve stimulation.

 Mayo Clinic provides care to people with epilepsy and other health concerns, such as autoimmune conditions.
 Each person receives a comprehensive treatment plan tailored to specific needs, such as learning disabilities, behavioral issues, depression, and lifestyle and independence preferences.